 Restoration Of Our Historic Hotel In Washington

-Despite its deterioration, the old hotel had maintained many of its original features, including all but one mantel, elegant stained glass windows on the front facade, all the moulding, the staircase and the front lobby desk.
+Despite its deterioration, the historic hotel had maintained many of its original features, including all but one mantel, elegant stained glass windows on the front facade, all the moulding, the staircase, and the front lobby desk.

 “Even in the decrepit state it was in when we first saw it, we could still imagine what it was like in its heyday,” said Christy Todd, who along with her husband Mike and her father Amit Mehta and partner Jim Carter make up Fitzpatrick LLC, the owners and developers of the hotel.
 “We really think there is a lot of potential here.”

 They are planning to turn the building into a 17-room hotel with a conference room, ballroom, and catering kitchen, in addition to storefronts, retail and restaurant space on the lower level.
 According to Sandy White, manager of the Washington Downtown Development Authority, nearby building owners are joining with Fitzpatrick LLC to deed land to the city behind their buildings to create a public parking lot for the businesses to share.

 Since purchasing the building in March 2002, the developers began major work in August 2002 and hope to finish the project by summer of 2004.
 In the meantime, the Fitzpatrick owners are continuing the old hotel’s tradition of hospitality by hosting a construction tour Saturday, April 5 during Washington’s spring tour of homes and May 3 (10 a.m. to 5 p.m. both days).
 For more information on the tour, call Christy Todd at 706-742-7264 or visit www.thefitzpatrickhotel.com.